apache/couchdb-documentation/src/replication/intro.rst

 One of CouchDB's strengths is the ability to synchronize two copies of the same database.
-This enables users to distribute data across several nodes or datacenters, but also to move data more closely to clients.
+This enables users to distribute data across several nodes or data centers, but also to move data more closely to clients.

 Replication involves a source and a destination database, which can be on the same or on different CouchDB instances.
 The aim of the replication is that at